MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/createmultiple-updatemultiple-plugin.md

 This sample depends on the [Sample: Use CreateMultiple and UpdateMultiple](create-update-multiple.md) so that the merged message processing pipeline behaviors can be verified.

 The **Create and Update Multiple Sample** contains 4 separate projects that do the same thing in different ways.
+The following steps describe what the **Create and Update Multiple Sample** projects do and how the plug-ins in this sample interact with those operations.

 1. Create a new custom table named `sample_example` if it doesn't already exist.
 1. Prepare a configurable number of `sample_example` entity instances for the custom table representing records to create.

+   Each record has the  `sample_name` column value set with an incrementing number.
+The first value is `sample record 0000001`.

 1. Create the `sample_example` records.
 Each project uses a different method.

    > [!NOTE]
    > Each project will pass a `tag` parameter with the name of the project so that it is available as a shared variable to the plug-in.
 This value will be used by the `CreateMultiplePreOp.cs` plug-in in this sample.
+More information [Add a shared variable from the Organization Service](../use-messages.md#add-a-shared-variable-from-the-organization-service)
    >
-   > The `FollowupPluginSingle.cs` OR `FollowupPluginMultiple.cs` plug-ins in this sample create a follow up task record on create.
+   > The `FollowupPluginSingle.cs` OR `FollowupPluginMultiple.cs` plug-ins in this sample create a follow up task record on create on the `Create` OR `CreateMultiple` message respectively.

 1. Update the set of entity instances that were created by appending text to the `sample_name` attribute.
+The first value is `sample record 0000001 Updated`.
 1. Update the `sample_example` records using the same method they were created.

    > [!NOTE]
-   > The `UpdateSingle.cs` OR `UpdateMultiple.cs` plug-ins in this sample update the `sample_description` attribute with information about the changes.
+   > The `UpdateSingle.cs` OR `UpdateMultiple.cs` plug-ins in this sample update the `sample_description` attribute showing the old and new value for the `sample_name` attribute.

 1. Use a [BulkDeleteRequest](xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest) to delete the `sample_example` records created and report on the success of this request.
-1. Delete the custom `sample_example` table created in the first step, unless configured not to.
+1. Delete the custom `sample_example` table created in the first step, unless the setting `DeleteTable` is set to `false`.

 > [!IMPORTANT]
 > To run this sample you must first run the **Create and Update Multiple Sample** with the setting `DeleteTable` set to `false`.
-This will create the table this sample depends on.
+This will create the table this sample depends on and allow you to register steps for the plug-ins.

 ### Plug-in Type list